 Alpacas are very endearing, and they all have very different personalities.Antony Beevor

-Alpacas are cute, fuzzy animals that have been part of agriculture for the longest time.
-These beautiful creatures have unique personalities, sensitive to their environments and are docile in nature.
+Alpacas are cute, fuzzy animals that have been part of agriculture for a significant amount of time.
+These beautiful creatures have unique personalities, are highly sensitive to their environments and are docile in nature.

 History of Alpaca Day

 Originating in South America, the Alpaca is part of the camelid family, which also includes the Asian humped camel.
 These lovely creatures have been domesticated for more than 9000 years and have been vitally important to the people of the Andes over the centuries.

 Alpacas are actually excellent animals to have around the farm because their soft, padded feet are kind to the pasture land, leaving plants undamaged and thriving.
 And since they don’t actually have top front teeth, their grazing style is extremely gentle.
 These animals are very personable and most are smart enough to respond when their own name is called!

 In 2014, the Alpaca Owners Association founded this special to educate people about how lovable and soft Alpacas are and how they contribute to the global economy.

 The AOA started in that same year as a merge between the Alpaca Owners & Breeders Association, Inc. and the Alpaca Registry, Inc. These two associations began in the 1980’s with two different purposes when it came to the alpaca industry, one focusing on scientific research and the other focusing on showcasing and education.
 Once the merge happened, the AOA was able to serve the North American alpaca industry with concise unity and be able to represent all the facets of the industry.

 Each year, the AOA hosts events all over the North American region with cooperation with farm members to educate people about the alpaca farm industry.
 Visitors that come to these farms get the opportunity to meet their alpacas and learn about their alpaca products.